sungsoo-ahn/2025/_posts/2025-04-28-visualprop.md

 categorize it <d-cite key="augustine2011parts"></d-cite>.
-Such ability becomes fully mature for novel objects later only later in development <d-cite key="mash2006multidimensional"></d-cite> and is a fundamental component of one of the main theories of human object recognition
+Such ability becomes fully mature for novel objects later only later in development <d-cite key="mash2006multidimensional"></d-cite> and is a fundamental component of one of the main theories of human object recognition<d-cite key="hummel1992dynamic"></d-cite>.
-<d-cite key="
-hummel1992dynamic"></d-cite>.
 To the best of our knowledge, two lines of study have investigated this ability in ML models <d-cite key="baker2022deep,farahat2023novel"></d-cite> with two opposite conclusions.
 We discuss their differences and assumptions and extend the experiments of Baker et al.
 (2022) (Figure 1, D) to include more models.